 Chase Elliott Foundation “DESI9N TO DRIVE” Racing Shoes to Benefit Children’s Healthcare of Atlanta

-Chase Elliott and Hendrick Motorsports teammates Jimmie Johnson, Alex Bowman and William Byron to wear children-designed racing shoes at Atlanta Motor Speedway NASCAR race on Feb.
-24
+Elliott and Hendrick Motorsports teammates Jimmie Johnson, Alex Bowman and William Byron to wear children-designed racing shoes at Atlanta Motor Speedway race on June 7.

-ATLANTA, GA.
-(Feb.
-21, 2019) – The Chase Elliott Foundation officially launched its third-annual “DESI9N TO DRIVE” art design collaboration with Children’s Healthcare of Atlanta (Children’s), the largest healthcare provider for children in Georgia.
-Elliott and his three Hendrick Motorsports teammates will wear racing shoes designed by four Children’s patients during this weekend’s NASCAR Cup Series race at Atlanta Motor Speedway on Feb.
-24.
+The Chase Elliott Foundation officially re-launched its fourth annual "DESI9N TO DRIVE" art collaboration with Children's Healthcare of Atlanta (Children's), the largest healthcare provider for children in Georgia.
+Elliott and his three Hendrick Motorsports teammates will wear racing shoes designed by four Children's patients (or siblings of patients) during this weekend’s NASCAR Cup Series race at Atlanta Motor Speedway on June 7.

-Elliott’s teammates at Hendrick Motorsports include drivers Jimmie Johnson, a seven-time NASCAR Cup Champion, Alex Bowman, and William Byron, the 2019 Daytona 500 pole winner.
+Elliott's teammates at Hendrick Motorsports include drivers Jimmie Johnson, a seven-time NASCAR Cup Champion, Alex Bowman and William Byron.

-The winning racing shoe sketches were submitted by four patients at Children’s ranging in age from eight to 16 years old.
+The winning racing shoe sketches were submitted by three patients and one patient sibling at Children’s ranging in age from five to 14 years old.
 The Hendrick drivers picked their favorite sketch, resulting in the following driver-designer pairings:

-- William Byron – Alivia Calvert, age 8
+William Byron – Julia Hope Sears, age 9

-The four designers will meet the four drivers on Sunday at the race track.
-Following the race, each driver will sign their respective racing shoes, which are being auctioned off at the online auction site of the NASCAR Foundation located at nascarfoundation.org/chaseelliott.
+Following the race, each driver will sign their respective racing shoes, which are being auctioned off through June 14 at the online auction site of the NASCAR Foundation located at nascarfoundation.org/chaseelliott.

-Several corporate partners are matching the highest winning bid of Elliott’s shoes in the online auction, including NAPA AUTO PARTS, Mountain Dew, Hooters, SunEnergy1, Kelley Blue Book, Valvoline, Hendrick Motorsports, SunTrust, AfterShokz, and LSGF Management.
+Several corporate partners are matching the highest winning bid of Elliott's shoes in the online auction, including NAPA AUTO PARTS, Mountain Dew, Hooters, Kelley Blue Book, Valvoline, and SunTrust.

 ABOUT CHASE ELLIOTT FOUNDATION

 The Chase Elliott Foundation is a non-profit organization dedicated to providing support and financial assistance to well-qualified charitable organizations with an emphasis on helping others live healthier, happier lives.
-Chase Elliott is the driver of the No. 9 Chevrolet Camaro ZL1 race car for Hendrick Motorsports in the NASCAR Cup Series.
-Elliott was named NASCAR Cup Series Most Popular Driver in 2018.
-Visit www.chaseelliott.com/foundation for more information.
+Elliott is the driver of the No. 9 Chevrolet Camaro ZL1 1LE race car for Hendrick Motorsports in the NASCAR Cup Series.
+Elliott was voted the NASCAR Cup Series Most Popular Driver in 2018 and 2019.
+Visit chaseelliott.com/foundation for more information.